From Bioethics Briefings

 If the activity is not exempt, it might be expeditable—eligible for review by a single IRB member, rather than the full IRB.
 The activity also might be eligible for a waiver or an alteration of the standard requirement that all human subjects give their informed consent.
 Making these determinations requires knowledge of details about the precise timing of the collection of data and the type of interaction with the subjects, along with interpretation of regulatory language such as “minimal risk.”
 Often a small difference in a detail or an interpretation makes a large difference in the regulatory burden, yet seems unrelated to any difference in subject protection.

 The IRB serving the research site interprets and applies the regulations to specific projects.
 The results are unpredictable because IRB interpretations vary significantly, and the local IRB’s decision prevails, except in the rare instance in which OHRP chooses to intervene.
-Multisite projects must be reviewed by multiple local IRBs.
-This is time-consuming, and often the IRBs give different answers to the key questions.
+When research is to be conducted at multiple institutions, the regulations allow one IRB to review and approve the project, but each institution must have an authorization agreement with that IRB’s institution and document that fact to OHRP.
+Otherwise, each institution’s IRB reviews the project, which is time-consuming and can lead to different answers to the key questions.